justdoinc/justdo-packages/justdo-gantt/README.md

   Need to add two objects to the gantt (at the moment I just add the due-date as a milestone )
 * set a different color scale for things that are 'done'

+### Known bugs:
+* if by drag and drop you move the end-date to be on the start date the chart will display and empty point and then removes it, the data is okay.
+Need to refresh the chart to show the point again